borkdude/generate-podcast/README.md

 # Generate podcast

-A [babashka](https://github.com/borkdude/babashka/) script to transform a directory of mp3 files into a XML file that can be used to subscribe as a podcast in iTunes (and possibly other music programs?).
+A [babashka](https://github.com/borkdude/babashka/) script to transform a directory of mp3 files into an XML file that can be used to subscribe as a podcast in iTunes (and possibly other music programs?).

 This is a great way to enjoy conference talks on your iPod or mobile phone.